Upgrading and adding value to your business’s website.

 See how TUI have two clear call-to-actions on their website homepage, so you’re either going to either one or off the page.
 They aren’t leaving anything to chance!

 29. What comes first?
-Content vs design
+Content vs design.

 You have to offer something extraordinary if you’re going to get away with bad design.
 For example, Craigslist or the older version of Reddit don’t offer cutting-edge web design, but the content on the website makes them popular.
 Likewise, if you’re website is going to house a lot of video content, you’d need to design your website with that in mind.
 Consider what you’re designing your site for and make a plan around it.

-30. Use simple words
+30. Use simple words.

 Jargon and long words confuse everyone.
 As a web designer, you know what CMS is; but do your audience?
 Sure you know that certain areas of web design are superannuated, but does anyone know what that means?
 What are the words that describe this website?
 Keep your language simple, everyone can understand it then.

-31. Answer questions
+31. Answer questions.

 What questions do your website visitors need answering?
 It would help if you referred to your buyer personas when writing content: